-Configuration property Description api.jsonrpc.secret-key The secret key to be passed as X-Auth-Key HTTP header. api.jsonrpc.ext.ip-addresses-allowed A CIDR Set of allowed client IPv4 addresses.
+Configuration property Description api.jsonrpc.secret-key The secret key to be passed as X-Auth-Key HTTP header. api.jsonrpc.ext.ip-addresses-allowed A CIDR Set of allowed client IPv4 and/or IPv6 address- es.
 When void access is denied for all clients.